-263. In the unlikely event of simultaneous tripping of all the input power sources or grid failure, the power supply to stabling yard as well as to trains will be interrupted.
-A standby silent type DG set of adequate capacity at stations will sustain the following: essential lighting, signaling, and telecommunications, firefighting system, lift operation, and tunnel ventilation.
+In the unlikely event of simultaneous tripping of all the input power sources or grid failure, the power supply to stations as well as to trains will be interrupted.
+A standby silent type DG set of adequate capacity at underground stations will sustain the following: essential lighting, signalling, and telecommunications, fire-fighting system, lift operation, and tunnel ventilation.